 Considering the fact that Countryman is widely used by professional musicians, it’s no surprise that it is a quality piece of equipment.
 However, in order to know whether or not the device is a good fit for you be sure to read up on the specifications below.

-Every DI box is essentially the same.
-They all perform the same function and have a marginal (if any) effect on your overall tone.
-The reason to invest in a better device is that they’re made from better from better quality materials and are better able to reduce the amount of distortion and unwanted noise introduced into your tone.
+DI boxes perform virtually the same function, so the reason to invest in a better device is that they’re made from better from better quality materials and are better able to reduce the amount of distortion and unwanted noise introduced into your tone.

 Apart from that, the most notable feature of this device is that runs on phantom power.
 The best part about this is that it ensures that you’re never going to have to worry about batteries dying mid-performance, which can be incredibly disruptive.